 Masters in Supply Chain Management (MSCM) are becoming increasingly popular.
 The digitalization of supply chains calls for new skills and knowledge to integrate the latest cutting-edge tech.

 Covid-19 demonstrated the fragility of global trade, showing the importance of efficient supply chain management.
-This has driven a wave of applications to Masters in Supply Chain Management degrees worldwide—applications rose by 46% in 2021, according to GMAC.
+This has driven a wave of applications to Masters in Supply Chain Management degrees worldwide—according to research from GMAC applications almost doubled from 2023-2024.

-Many top Masters in Supply Chain Management, including the program offered by University of Michigan Ross School of Business—ranked third in 2022 by QS—have been awarded STEM-designation.
+Many top Masters in Supply Chain Management, including the program offered by University of Michigan Ross School of Business—ranked number one in 2025 by QS—have been awarded STEM-designation.

 “The Master of Supply Chain Management is designed for candidates with strong quantitative aptitude and a passion for the intricate realm of supply chain management,” explains Kaci Kegler, director of one-year masters programs at Michigan Ross.